rubenrj-s/AutoWallpapers/README.md

-## About AutoWallpaper
+# About AutoWallpaper

+AutoWallpaper is a Android application which change your wallpaper according the rules that you add.
+If you want set a wallpaper when you are working, other when you are out of work and another at weekend but you don't want change it manually all days the only you need is use this application.

-This application is work in progress.
+>*This application is work in progress.
+It is only made for study purposes.*

+## Classes and libraries used

+### Classes and features
+- WallpaperManager
+- Files (Input and Output streams)
+- AlarmManager
+- Receivers
+- SharedPreferences
+- ArrayAdapters (customized)
+- Permission Managment
+### Third-party libraries
+- Gson

+## More information

-It is only made for study purposes.
-The goal is to increase my Android knowledge and have a sample of what I can do and how I do it.
-As I have ideas or want to try some Android features, I will add them.
+The goal is to increase my Android knowledge and have a sample of my code.
+When I have ideas or want to test some Android features, I will add them.

 If you are an expert on Android and have arrived here, please do not hesitate to message me if you think something is wrong.
 I will fix it and mention you if you don't mind.
+I would like to get a mobile tecnology job so fix my own errors is really important to me.